Tutorial

 T2 = 0.5 # _not_ symbolic!

-You can use your own variables for any of the predefined processes You can define them by doing
+You can use your own variables in any predefined processes.
+You can define them by doing

 @variables begin